KumarLabJax/JABS-behavior-classifier/README.md

 #### Windows Scripts

-There are two convenience scripts included with Rotta, `setup_windows.bat` and `jax-aba.bat`, that allow a user to set up the Python environment and launch Rotta without using the command prompt.
+There are two convenience scripts included with JAX-ABA, `setup_windows.bat` and `jax-aba.bat`, that allow a user to set up the Python environment and launch JAX-ABA without using the command prompt.

-The `setup_windows.bat` script will create a Python virtual environment in the Rotta directory called `aba.venv` and then install all the required packages from PyPi.
+The `setup_windows.bat` script will create a Python virtual environment in the JAX-ABA directory called `aba.venv` and then install all the required packages from PyPi.
 This script can be executed by double-clicking on it in the Windows Explorer.
 This script only needs to be executed once.

-The `jax-aba.bat` script will activate the aba.venv virtual environment and launch the Rotta application.
+The `jax-aba.bat` script will activate the aba.venv virtual environment and launch the JAX-ABA application.
 This can be executed by double-clicking on it in the Windows Explorer.

 #### Manual Configuration

-You can also setup the Python virtual environment and execute Rotta from the Windows Command Prompt (cmd.exe).
+You can also setup the Python virtual environment and execute JAX-ABA from the Windows Command Prompt (cmd.exe).

-To configure the Python virtual environment manually, Open a Command Prompt in the Rotta directory and run the following commands:
+To configure the Python virtual environment manually, Open a Command Prompt in the JAX-ABA directory and run the following commands:
 ```commandline
 python -m venv aba.venv
 aba.venv\Scripts\activate.bat
 pip install -r requirements.txt
 ```

-To launch Rotta from the command prompt, open a command prompt in the Rotta directory and run the following commands:
+To launch JAX-ABA from the command prompt, open a command prompt in the JAX-ABA directory and run the following commands:
 ```commandline
 aba.venv\Scripts\activate.bat